bitovi/hatchify/doc/guides/customizing-your-list.md

 `Column` is a powerful compound component that allows you to make fine-grained customizations to your list.
 It can be used to make selective changes and additions, or it can be used to override your list entirely.

-The behaviour of your `Column` customizations is determined by the `field` prop, as well as the `overwrite` prop on the parent `Collection` component.
+The behaviour of your `Column` customizations is determined by the `field` prop, as well as the `overwrite` prop on the parent `DataGrid` component.
 Let's start by looking at the difference between Extra and Custom columns.

 ### Custom `Column`